cBioPortal/cbioportal/docs/System-Requirements.md

-# cBioPortal Hardware and Software Requirements
+# Hardware and Software Requirements

 This page describes various system software required to run the cBioPortal.